CMs guide seniors through EOL processes

 They provide education, support

-Seniors covered by BlueCross BlueShield of Tennessee's Medicare Advantage plan are guided through the end-of-life processes by case managers who empower the members with the education, resources, and assistance they need to make their own decisions about what kind of what kind of care they want to receive at the end of life.
+Seniors covered by BlueCross BlueShield of Tennessee's Medicare Advantage plan are guided through the end-of-life processes by case managers (CMs) who empower the members with the education, resources, and assistance they need to make their own decisions about what kind of care they want to receive at the end of life.

 The Chattanooga-based health plan end-of-life planning program received a bronze award from URAC at the Best Practices in Health Care Consumer Protection and Empowerment awards ceremony last fall.